Lagos lawyers hail passage of bill on death penalty for kidnappers - Nigeria Today

 Some Lagos-based lawyers have lauded the Lagos State House of Assembly for passing into law the bill stipulating the death penalty for the offence of kidnapping.

-The lawyers told The News Agency of Nigeria (NAN) in Lagos on Saturday that the measure would serve as a workable deterrence to kidnappers in the country.
+The lawyers stated this in Lagos on Saturday that the measure would serve as a workable deterrence to kidnappers in the country.

 The lawmakers passed the Bill for a Law to Provide for the Prohibition of the Act of Kidnapping and for Other Connected Purposes after the third reading.